overhangio/tutor/docs/dev.rst

     pytest cms

 .. note::
     Getting all edx-platform unit tests to pass on Tutor is currently a work-in-progress.
 Some unit tests are still failing.
-If you manage to fix some of these, please report your findings in the `Tutor forums <https://discuss.overhang.io>`__.
+If you manage to fix some of these, please report your findings in the `Open edX forum <https://discuss.openedx.org/tag/tutor>`__.